MhmdRyhn/miscellaneous_docs/ubuntu_desktop_entry.md

 sudo chmod +x /apth/to/the/Application.desktop
 ```
 Now, open the application by double clicking the .desktop file.
 It'll show a dialog box saying **Untrusted
 Application Launcher**.
-Click **Trust and Launch** button it'll convert the .desktop file into a desktop
+Click **Trust and Launch** button, it'll convert the .desktop file into a desktop
 entry with the icon and launch the application.